b0gg4rd/micro-helloworld/netty-helloworld/README.md

-# Netty - Hello World!
+# Netty - Hello World

 The classic **Hello World!** for **Netty**.